C++ (Linux Platform)

 The setup steps are as follows:

-file is located, create a rule file with the extension.rules
+Direct to directory “etc/udev/rules.d”, create a rule file with the extension

 (such as 88-tyusb.rules).Note